TekBot-Robotics-Challenge/2025-Team-Epibot-Docs/docs/week2/pole-it/launch_file.md

    - `publisher_node`
    - `subscriber_node`

-3. Your `CMakeLists.txt` includes this to install the `launch/` folder:
+3. The `CMakeLists.txt` includes this to install the `launch/` folder:
    ```Cmake
    install(DIRECTORY launch DESTINATION share/${PROJECT_NAME})
    ```

-4. You build the package with:
+4. To build the package:
     ```Bash
     colcon build --packages-select sensor_data_evaluation
     ```

-5. Then source your workspace:
+5. Then source the workspace with:
     ```Bash
     source install/setup.bash
     ```